mcneel/developer.rhino3d.com/index.md

 # Welcome

+**Rhino developer tools are royalty free and include support.**

-This site is the *future home* of developer.rhino3d.com.
-This is very much a Work In Progress.
+This site is the _future home_ of developer.rhino3d.com.
 This website is [open source on GitHub](https://github.com/mcneel/developer-rhino3d-com).
 If you find errors or think a page could be improved, just click the “Edit page on GitHub” link at the bottom of the page.
-See contributing to the website for more details.
+See [contributing to this website](#this-website) below for more details.

-Rhino developer tools are royalty free and include support.

 ## Overview